MANT-i-S/avaj-launcher/README.md

 # Avaj-launcher

-Create a little avia simutation by using provided UML-Diagram.
+Create a little flight simutator by using provided UML-Diagram.